BradleyA/Linux-admin/github-repository-traffic/README.md

 **Note --->>>**  Complete next section **napkin notes** from here to **section end <<<---*

+This section has a couple of incident that have popped up that are difficult to debug
+1) table not formated correctly; removed tabs from heading boarder line
+2) this is the difficult one if you run the parser in none date order sometimes times the totals get wrong total ; which does not make since because all files are loop through to rebuild the clone.table.md and view.table.md

 ### Parse GitHub Data

 Parse output from owner.repository script to create [clone,view].table.md, [clone,view].total, and [clone,view].<DATE> files.
 This